-Tricliceras lacerata, commonly lion’s eyes, is a slender perennial herb that grows from a woody rootstock.
-It belongs to the Turneraceae family that mainly occurs in tropical America, although Africa has some members.
-Some place the genus in Passifloraceae.
-Tricliceras used to belong in the genus Wormskoldia.
+Tricliceras laceratum, commonly lion’s eyes, is a slender perennial herb growing to 30 cm in height.
+It belongs in the Turneraceae family that mainly occurs in tropical America, although Africa has some genera and species.
+Some place this genus in Passifloraceae; it did form part of Wormskioldia in the past.

-There is a yellow flowering species, T. glanduliferum in Highveld grassland as well as several others with orange flowers, such as T. longepedunculatum that is sometimes eaten as a vegetable, T. schinzii that grows in Zimbabwe and T. mossambicense with smooth leaf margins (Riley, 1963; iSpot).
+There is a yellow flowering species, T. glanduliferum in Limpopo and Mpumalanga, as well as several others with orange flowers, such as T. longepedunculatum with scattered purple hairs on stems and leaves, a plant that is sometimes eaten as a vegetable, T. schinzii that grows in Zimbabwe and T. mossambicense with smooth, entire leaf margins.

 In all there are about eleven Tricliceras species (all in Africa), seven of which occur in South Africa (Manning, 2009; Leistner, (Ed.), 2000; iNaturalist; iSpot; http://redlist.sanbi.org).